-Percentage o f holding (%)
+Percentage of holding (%)

-Company Name Nature of business 2022 2021
+Company Name Nature of business 2023 2022

-Subsidiaries directly held by the Compa n y

-Tile Top Industry Public Co., Ltd. Manufacturing and distribution of ceramic wall 96.83 96.83
+File Top Industry Public Co., Ltd. Manufacturing and distribution of ceramic wall 96.83 96.83

 and floor tiles

 The Royal Ceramic Industry Public Manufacturing and distribution of ceramic wall 98.47 98.47

 Co., Ltd. ("RCI") and floor tiles

-Subsidiary held through The Royal Cera mic Industry Public Co., Ltd.

-The Royal Asia Brick and Tile Co., Under liquidation process - 100

-Ltd. ("RABT")

-- \ At the Extraordinary General Meeting of Shareholders No.1/2022 of The Royal Ceramic Industry Public Co., Ltd. ("RCI") on August 25, 2022, passed resolutions for group restructuring by Entire Business Transfer of The Royal Asia Brick and Tile Co., Ltd. ("RABT") in which RCI holds 100% of shares and RABT has registered the dissolution with the Department of Business Development, Ministry of Commerce on November 30, 2022.
-Currently, the liquidation is being proceeded. - b) Significant transactions with subsidiary have been eliminated in the consolidated financial statements. - c) The consolidated financial statements have been prepared with the same accounting policies for the separate financial statements for the same accounting transactions or accounting events. - d) The total assets of subsidiaries as at December 31, 2022 and 2021 and total revenues for the years ended December 31, 2022 and 2021 as included in the consolidated financial statements presented in term of percentages as follow:
+- b) Significant transactions with subsidiary have been eliminated in the consolidated financial statements. - c) The consolidated financial statements have been prepared with the same accounting policies for the separate financial statements for the same accounting transactions or accounting events. - d) The total assets of subsidiaries as at December 31, 2023 and 2022 and total revenues for the years ended December 31, 2023 and 2022 as included in the consolidated financial statements presented in term of percentages as follow:

-Percentage of subsidi aries' total assets Percentage of subsidiaries' total revenues
+Percentage of subsidi aries' total assets Percentage of subsidiaries' total revenues to consolidated total revenues

-to consolidated total assets to consolidated total revenues
+to consolidated to otal assets

-2022 2021 2022 2021
+2023 2022 2023 2022

 Subsidiaries company

-Tile Top Industry Public Co., Ltd. 22 23 25 25
+Tile Top Industry Public Co., Ltd. 20 22 27 25

-Group The Royal Ceramic 13 12 15 12
+The Royal Ceramic Industry 11 13 12 15

-Industry Public Co., Ltd.
+Public Co., Ltd.

-3. NEW FINANCIAL REPORTING STANDARD
+3.NEW FINANCIAL REPORTING STANDARD